-When this command is issued, the controller information in the buffer.
-Please note that this responds with a 512 byte buffer of information on $\,$ command is unique to the SanDisk SDP3B the desired cylinder, head and sector with the FlashDisk. actual Logical Address.
-Table 6-6 represents the
+When this command is issued, the controller responds with a 512-byte buffer of information on the desired cylinder, head and sector with the actual Logical Address.
+Table 6-6 represents the information in the buffer.
+Please note that this command is unique to the SanDisk SDP3B FlashDisk.